 Lines 12 and 26.
 If you answered "Yes" to the question on line 11b (line 25, column (e)) with respect to any obligation, you generally must answer "Yes" to the question on line 12 (line 26).
 By so doing, you agree to extend the period of assessment of any income or transfer tax attributable to the transfer and any consequential income tax changes for each year that the obligation is outstanding.
-This form will be deemed to be consented to and signed by the Service Center Director or the Director, International for purposes of Regulations section 301.6501(c)-1(d).
+This form will be deemed to be agreed upon and executed by the IRS for purposes of Regulations section 301.6501(c)-1(d).